 ![]() |

-We are all ingesting our lipstick.
+We can't help it but you and I ingest our lipstick.
 Rough estimates have been made that we consume at least 4 lbs of lipstick in a lifetime.
-Wouldn't you rather that be natural ingredients?.
+I don't know about you but I would rather that was natural ingredients.

-It's one makeup product I think most of us can't be without.
+It's one beauty product most of us can't be without.
 We might leave the house without makeup but draw the line at lipstick.
 We use it almost everyday making it one of our most frequently used makeup items.

 Lately there has been quite a bit of debate over the safety of some of the ingredients used to create regular lipstick.
 One issue that has caused concern is lead in lipstick.